Frequently asked questions about marijuana licenses

 Which marijuana licenses require a needs and desires hearing?

-Applications for a new marijuana store license, marijuana hospitality license, and marijuana hospitality and sales license require a needs and desires hearing.
-Applications for a change of location of these license types also require a needs and desires hearing.
-At the director’s discretion, a hearing may be required upon renewal for these licenses.
+Applications for a new marijuana store license, marijuana hospitality license, and marijuana hospitality and sales license could have a needs and desires hearing.
+Applications for a change of location of these license types could require a needs and desires hearing.
+Needs and desires hearings are required at the discretion of the director.
 For more information about needs and desires hearings, see the Public Hearings page.

 Social equity